 For over 30 years, we’ve helped people and their families to rebuild their independence after a devastating spinal cord injury.
 Our award-winning, practical services challenge people’s perceptions of what’s possible and increase their skills and confidence.

-Receiving gifts in wills means we can plan our services to meet the need where it is greatest.
-For example, we know that meeting people early on is key to helping them make a positive long-term adjustment to spinal cord injury, and so we want to focus on maximising our presence at general hospitals and spinal cord injury centres to make those vital connections.
+We know that meeting people early on is key to helping them make a positive long-term adjustment to spinal cord injury, and so we want to focus on maximising our presence at general hospitals and spinal cord injury centres to make those vital connections.
 We will always focus our resources where we think the money will have the greatest impact to improve people’s lives.

 Read our impact report to see just how far our supporters’ gifts went last year.Enquire about gifts in wills